Today's Articles

 *On this date in c 1000 BCE, we affirm the Indigenous People of the Americas.
 The indigenous peoples of the Americas are the pre-Columbian societies of North, Central, and South America, the Caribbean, and their descendants.
 This international holiday is also called First People's Day, National Indigenous Peoples Day, Indian Day (Brazil), Columbus Day, or Native American Day.

 Although some indigenous peoples of the Americas were traditionally hunter-gatherers, and many, especially in the Amazon basin, still are, many groups practiced aquaculture and agriculture.
-The impact of their agricultural endowment on the world is a testament to their time and work in reshaping and cultivating the vegetation indigenous to the Americas.
+Their agricultural endowment's impact on the world is a testament to their time and work in reshaping and cultivating the vegetation indigenous to the Americas.
 Although some societies depended heavily on agriculture, others practiced farming, hunting, and gathering.

-In some regions, the indigenous peoples created epic architecture, large-scale organized cities, city-states, chiefdoms, states, kingdoms, and empires.
-Among these are the Aztec, Inca, and Maya states that, until the 16th century, were among the world's most politically and socially advanced nations.
+In some regions, the Indigenous peoples created epic architecture, large-scale organized cities, city-states, chiefdoms, states, kingdoms, and empires.
+Among these are the Aztec, Inca, and Maya states, which, until the 16th century, were among the world's most politically and socially advanced nations.
 They had a vast knowledge of engineering, architecture, mathematics, astronomy, writing, physics, medicine, planting and irrigation, geology, mining, sculpture, and goldsmithing.

 The white Europeans brought only African slave men and women during the Middle Passage.
 They raped them and Taíno women, resulting in the first generation of “mestizo” mixed ancestry people.
 Since the late 20th century, indigenous peoples in the Americas have been more vocal about how they choose to be addressed, pushing to suppress the use of terms widely considered obsolete, inaccurate, or racist.
 During the latter half of the 20th century and the rise of the Indian rights movement, the United States government responded by proposing using the term "Native American" to recognize the importance of indigenous peoples' tenure in the nation.
 As may be expected among people of different cultures, not all Native Americans/American Indians agree on its use.
 All indigenous peoples have accepted no single group naming convention.
 Most prefer to be addressed as people of their tribe or nations when not speaking about Native Americans/American Indians.